Grieving Parkland father to Trump: 'I'm not going to sleep until it is fixed'

 Washington (CNN)The father of a victim killed at the Florida high school shooting last week raised his frustrations during a listening session at the White House Wednesday, telling attendees and administration officials that "we as a country failed our children."

-"I'm very angry that this happened, because it keeps happening," Andrew Pollack, whose daughter Meadow was one of 17 victims in the shooting at Marjory Stoneman Douglas High School.
+"I'm very angry that this happened, because it keeps happening," said Andrew Pollack, whose daughter Meadow was one of 17 victims in the shooting at Marjory Stoneman Douglas High School.

 Standing feet from the President, Pollack raised his voice at one point: "I'm pissed.
 It was my daughter I am not going to see again.
 She is not here.
 She is not here.
 She is in North Lauderdale at whatever it is, King David Cemetery, that is where I go to see my kid now."